OfflineAudioContext() constructor—part of the Web Audio API—creates and returns a new

 options object.
 Either way, the individual parameters are the same.

-- An integer specifying the size of the buffer to create for the audio context, in sample-frames, where one sample-frame is a unit that can contain a single sample of audio data for every channel in the audio data.
-For example, a 512 sample-frame buffer for 8 channels of sound would be
+An integer specifying the size of the buffer to create for the audio context, in sample-frames, where one sample-frame is a unit that can contain a single sample of audio data for every channel in the audio data.
+For example, a 5-second buffer with a

-- The sample-rate of the linear audio data in sample-frames per second.
-All user agents are required to support a range of 22050kHz to 96000kHz, and may support a wider range than that.
-The most commonly-used rate is 44100kHz, which is the sample rate used by CD audio.
+The sample-rate of the linear audio data in sample-frames per second.
+All user agents are required to support a range of 8000Hz to 96000Hz, and may support a wider range than that.
+The most commonly-used rate is 44100Hz, which is the sample rate used by CD audio.

 It is important to note that, whereas you can create a new